bergie/bergie.github.com/_posts/2011-06-05-understanding_meego.markdown

 I don't think the "post-PC" world is yet complete.
 What MeeGo gives is a fast way to build products differentiating from that crowd.
 It just needs companies who are willing to go for it.

 The next couple of years will be quite interesting.

+**Update:** everything written in this blog post should be applied to [Mer Project](http://merproject.org/) as the proper heir of MeeGo.